-The Breast Care Center offers you understandable, practical advice about being newly diagnosed with breast cancer.
+The MVHS Breast Care Center offers you understandable, practical advice about being newly diagnosed with breast cancer.

 Experiencing breast pain?
 Not quite sure if you feel something different?
 Or maybe you are just wondering how your family history affects your own health?
 Not sure where to turn?
 We can help!

-At MVHS, we care about your day to day health.
+At MVHS, we care about your day-to-day health.
 The Breast Care Program can address any issue, big or small.
-Our team is ready to meet you whether it is to evaluate an abnormal mammogram, perform a much needed breast exam or to evaluate your risk due to your family tree.
-If you are looking for some support and guidance, come see us.
+Our team is ready to meet you whether it is to evaluate an abnormal mammogram, perform a much needed breast exam, evaluate your risk due to your family tree or even perform surgery.
+If you are looking for support, guidance and treatment, come see us.

-Prior to a patient having surgery for breast disease, a registered nurse is available to meet with the woman to discuss the surgical process, offer post-operative drain and wound care instructions, and offer tips to reduce the risk of developing lymphedema.
-This nurse provides an additional resource for women to ask questions and help alleviate some anxiety that may exist.
+Prior to a patient having surgery for breast disease, a registered nurse is available to meet with the patient to discuss the surgical process, offer post-operative drain and wound care instructions, and offer tips to reduce the risk of developing lymphedema.
+This nurse provides an additional resource for patients to ask questions and help alleviate some anxiety that may exist.